MY CABINET OF CURIOSITIES

 the performer's history; then, that person is paired with a painting that reminds me of something from their act or biography —

-or perhaps a gesture similar to the theatrical photos they sold during their shows.
+or perhaps a gesture similar to the souvenir photos they sold during their shows.

 As most of these individuals had unusual anatomies they naturally turn up in medical literature.
 In fact, showmen often sought out

 the opinions of doctors in order to increase interest.
-Consequently, my research often brings me into contact with medical museums.
+Consequently, my research on sideshow often brings me into contact with medical museums.

 Institutions of this sort owe their beginnings to the tradition of wunderkammern (literally, “cabinets of wonder”)